 This page was created to explain our fees as well as the other PayPal fees that are involved in all sales at our site.
 Most importantly, we feel it is necessary to let sellers know that even though USA Coin Book charges a flat 2% fee, there is also a PayPal fee involved and this needs to be factored in when pricing products.
 We also added a few calculators at the bottom of the page so you can see how much money you save at USA Coin Book vs eBay fees.

-Our site uses a PayPal API system which makes our marketplace possible, automatically collect our 2% fee upon sale and allows members to deal with a professional transaction service that can enforce payment and fraud issues between buyers and sellers.
+Our site uses a PayPal API system which makes our marketplace possible and allows members to deal with a professional transaction service that can enforce payment and fraud issues between buyers and sellers.

-When both PayPal fees are combined, it turns out being 2.958% of the final item value plus $0.60, which makes up the majority of the fees.
-The USA Coin Book commission is 2% so the absolute total fees for everything including PayPal turns out being 4.958% + $0.60
+When PayPal fees are applied, it turns out being 3.49% of the final item value plus $0.49, which makes up the majority of the fees.
+The USA Coin Book commission is 2% so the absolute total fees for everything including PayPal turns out being 5.490% + $0.49

 We knew there was going to be PayPal fees involved so we chose a small 2% fee so that the PayPal fees wouldn't take as hard of a hit on sellers and we could try keeping the total final value fees below 5%.
 For anyone who is interested, we will now compare our fees to eBay: